-Table 8: R-GMA servicetool configuration parameters for a service to be published via the R-GMA servicetool
+Table 8: R-GMA servicetool configuration parameters for a service to be published via the R-GMA servicetool b) Publishing a non gLite service

-- I. Create the service specific configuration file(s) - A template configuration file for a non-gLite service can be found at /opt/glite/etc/config/templates/glite-rgma-servicetool-serviceName.cfg.xml and rename it by replacing serviceName with the unique name of your service (e.g. call it /glite-rgma-servicetool-globusService.cfg.xml).
-Create one file like that for each service that you want to publish via the R-GMA servicetool.
+I. Create the service specific configuration file(s):

+A template configuration file for a non-gLite service can be found at /opt/glite/etc/config/templates/glite-rgma-servicetool-serviceName.cfg.xml Copy this file to the directory and rename it by replacing serviceName with the unique name of your service (e.g. call it glite-rgma-servicetool-globusService.cfg.xml).